 Fast fashion was a term first coined by retailers to encapsulate how fashion trends move rapidly from the catwalk to the store.
 There is a short turnaround time between designing garments and the production of new clothing collections.
 Manufacturing is quick and cheap and consumers in the Global North can easily take advantage of affordable and desirable clothes in the shops of high street brands.

 Fast fashion garments are normally produced in the Global South, predominantly by low paid, female workers.
 Quick turnaround times place often overwhelming demands on these factory workers, one effect of which can be the manufacture of lower quality clothing.
 This can encourage the rapid consumption and disposal of cheap clothes after they have been worn only a few times, creating a very unsustainable sector.

 The Global Issues Network in the school, with the help of the APEEEL2, will organise conferences and information sessions during the Fast Fashion Week (10-14 February 2020) to help raise awareness about the negative aspects of fast fashion and inform us on ways of becoming more sustainable in order to reduce the environmental impacts of fashion retail.

-The event is open to all Primary and Secondary pupils and will take place in the Studio and Hall (Administration Building, Lux 2) on Tuesday 11 February 2020 from 12:00 until 17:00.
+For administrative reason, the initial date of Tuesday 11 February 2020 had to been postponed, and the date will be announced shortly.
+The event will be open to all Primary and Secondary pupils and will take place in the Studio and Hall (Administration Building, Lux 2).

 Who knows, maybe these initiatives will inspire some of our students to invent a more sustainable and fairer fashion model?